docker/cli/docs/reference/commandline/system_prune.md

 By default, volumes are not removed to prevent important data from being deleted if there is currently no container using the volume.
-Use the `--volumes` flag when running the command to prune volumes as well:
+Use the `--volumes` flag when running the command to prune anonymous volumes as well:

 ```console
 $ docker system prune -a --volumes